-MagTop is an acronym of the Research Foundation MagTop – International Centre for Interfacing Magnetism and Superconductivity with Topological Matter.
+MagTop is an acronym of the International Centre for Interfacing Magnetism and Superconductivity with Topological Matter, the Division ON-6 of Institute of Physics, Polish Academy of Sciences (IF PAN).

 MagTop operates within the International Research Agendas Programme of the Foundation for Polish Science, supported by the European Regional Development Fund under Smart Growth Operational Programme (SG OP), Priority Axis 4: Increasing the research potential, Measure 4.3: International Research Agendas (IRAs).